brianxautumn/git-recovery-techniques-demo/README.md

 `git reset --hard HEAD~1`
 Before pushed, its possible to reset to older versions of the branch.
 Making new commits can cause conflicts though.

+### Revert a commit
+`git revert <commit id>`
+This will allow you to apply the opposite commit to undo something.
+If already pushed, this is a very good approach.

 ### Reset specific files
 `git checkout -- <filename>`
 `git checkout HEAD -- <filename>`